AdobeDocs/journey-optimizer.nl-NL/help/using/action/consent.md

 >Please note that there can be a latency when updating the list of policies applied, refer to this [this section](../action/consent.md#important-notes).
 -->

-De andere stappen voor het vormen van een douaneactie in een reis zijn gedetailleerd in [deze sectie](../building-journeys/using-custom-actions.md).
+De andere stappen voor het vormen van een douaneactie in een reis zijn gedetailleerd in [ deze sectie ](../building-journeys/using-custom-actions.md).